wgseligman/docker-jupyter-pyroot/README.md

+# IMPORTANT: This project is no longer maintained on github.

+It has been migrated to a repository on [codeberg](https://codeberg.org/wgseligman/docker-jupyter-pyroot).
+Please go to that site for the current version of this package.

+The remainder of this package has been left unchanged from the time of migration.
+No further changes will be made.
+This github repository has been marked read-only.

+# docker-jupyter-pyroot

 [ROOT](https://root.cern.ch/) is a toolkit developed at [CERN](https://home.cern/).
 Its primary audience is particle physicists who want to perform data analysis.

 This docker container is an off-shoot of a [ROOT tutorial](https://www.nevis.columbia.edu/~seligman/root-class/) I've taught at [Nevis Labs](https://www.nevis.columbia.edu/) for the past couple of decades.
 At Nevis I've set up a [Juptyerhub](https://jupyterhub.readthedocs.io/en/stable/) server for use by the particle-physics students and researchers.
 That's not enough for some of the scientists, especially those who take their laptops on plane rides without internet access.